HomeBlogContractingBasement Suite Legalization in Abbotsford: Complete 2026 Guide

 The Abbotsford Permit and Inspection Process

 1. Application Submission: Create an account and submit your application through the city’s online portal.
 This includes all required documents and payment of initial fees.
+You may also find our article on Adding EV Charging During Suite Renovations in Abbotsford helpful.
 2. Plan Review: City staff review your drawings to ensure they comply with the Zoning Bylaw and BC Building Code.
 3. Permit Issuance: Once the plans are approved, the building permit is issued, and construction can begin.
 4. Inspections: You must schedule inspections at key stages of construction (e.g., framing, plumbing rough-in, insulation).
 Our team coordinates these inspections to ensure everything passes.
+Learn more in our related guide: Basement Waterproofing and Drainage Solutions in.
 5. Final Inspection: After all work is complete, a final inspection is conducted.
 Passing this inspection results in an occupancy permit, officially legalizing the suite.

 How Much Does It Cost to Legalize a Basement Suite in Abbotsford?